em-foundation/emscope/README.md

 Use of **EM&bull;Scope** centers around a _capture directory_ &ndash; populated initially with raw signal data acquired through the `emscope grab` sub-command.&thinsp;  Within the latter mode, you'll physically connect a **Joulescope** [JS220](https://www.joulescope.com/products/js220-joulescope-precision-energy-analyzer) or **Nordic** [PPK2](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2) to your target embedded system.

-In practice, you'll typically begin using **EM&bull;Scope** with captures previously grabbed by others and then published within a curated **Git** repository.&thinsp; To support the examples which follow, go ahead and clone the [em-foundation/bleadv-captures](https://github.com/em-foundation/bleadv-captures) repo.
+In practice, you'll typically begin using **EM&bull;Scope** with captures previously grabbed by others and then published within a curated **Git** repository.&thinsp; To support the examples which follow, we've prepared the [em-foundation/bleadv-captures](https://github.com/em-foundation/bleadv-captures) repo which you'll provision locally.

+> [!WARNING]
+> The `bleadv-captures` repo stores (large) `emscope-capture.zip` files using **Git LFS** pointers.&thinsp; We'll soon illustrate how to clone this repo as well as deflate its `emscope-capture.zip` files onto your host computer using `emscope pack --unpack`.

+At this stage, you would use the `emscope scan` and `emscope view` commands to explore raw signal data captured at an earlier time &ndash; as if you had just executed `emscope grab`.

+Only the original supplier of the raw data, however, would use `emscope pack` to create `emscope-capture.zip` files.&thinsp; The supplier would then commit this file (and other **EM&bull;Scope** artifacts) into the capture repository &ndash; ready for downstream consumption by others.

-> [!NOTE]
+> [!IMPORTANT]
 > All of these captures record the energy consumed by different embedded HW/SW configurations otherwise performing the _same_ application task &ndash; transmitting a stock BLE packet on all three advertising channels once per-second with 0&thinsp;dB of radio power.
 >
 > We hope this embryonic repository will encourage others to contribute captures for a wide range of embedded BLE systems &ndash; enabling more rational and robust comparative benchmarks between different HW/SW providers who all claim "ultra-low-power".

-Use the `emscope pack --unpack` command to first deflate a special file named `emscope-capture.zip` found in each of the repository's labeled capture directories.

-At this stage, you can use the `emscope scan` and `emscope view` commands to explore raw signal data captured at an earlier time &ndash; as if you had just executed `emscope grab`.

-Only the original supplier of the raw data, however, would use `emscope pack` to create `emscope-capture.zip`.&thinsp; The supplier would then commit this file (and other **EM&bull;Scope** artifacts) into the capture repository &ndash; ready for downstream consumption by others.

 ## Examples